thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 * Used TF-IDF and cosine to assess similarity between thedocument.
 ![hiu](https://raw.githubusercontent.com/thudoann/Text-Mining-and-NLP-on-French-doctoral-dissertations/main/Screenshot%202022-11-27%20at%2003.37.21.png)
 * Trained and used a bigram and a n-gram model on a relevant part of the dataset.
-* Applied  a  conjugator-based  strategy  to  the  sentence  corpus  and  propose  arelevant automatically generated exercise based on this tool by using spaCy and stanza libraries.
+* Applied a conjugator-based strategy to the sentence corpus and propose a relevant automatically generated exercise based on this tool by using spaCy and stanza libraries.
 ![hdisfh](https://raw.githubusercontent.com/thudoann/Text-Mining-and-NLP-on-French-doctoral-dissertations/main/Screenshot%202022-11-27%20at%2003.42.39.png)